restechnica/semverbot/README.md

 ### `sbot update version`

-Fetches all tags with `git` to make sure the current git repo has the latest tags available.
+Fetches all tags with `git` to make sure the git repo has the latest tags available.
 Equivalent to `git fetch --unshallow`.
 This command is very useful in pipelines where shallow clones are often the default to save time and space.

 ## Modes